 Bee There are many different species of bees including bumble, orchard, honey and leaf cutter.

 Corn Bunting A stout, dumpy brown bird seen all year round.
 Likes to eat insects and seeds.

 Swift Seen April to August, a superb flier that eats flying insects and airborne spiders.

-Thank you to all our guests for their input, don’t forget to add your sightings to our noticeboard during your next stay with us.
+Thank you to all our guests for their input, don’t forget to let us know what you have seen when you next stay with us.